-A student on academic probation must improve performance and meet the conditions of probation recommended by the Academic Standards Committee and administered by the Associate Dean of Student Academic Support before being removed from academic probation.
-While on academic probation a student is ineligible for class and student organization office, joining a fraternity, participation in intercollegiate athletics and service on College committees.
+A student on academic probation must improve academically and meet the conditions of probation recommended by the Academic Standards Committee and administered by the Dean of Students.

+While on academic probation a student may be ineligible to hold a class and student organization office, join a fraternity, participate in intercollegiate athletics or provide service on College committees.
 In some cases, financial aid may be jeopardized.

-A student on academic probation will not be removed from academic probation until the student successfully completes a semester in good standing at ACPHS, either after or during the remediation of his/her deficiency as a full time student.
+A student's academic probation period will end when the student successfully addresses all of the conditions that placed the student on probation.
+The summer semester can only be used to address course grades and cumulative GPA deficiencies, not the prior semester's GPA.